 FIS-N 570 Laboratory Project Design (2 cr.)
-P: Forensic Science graduate student.
+P: Forensic and Investigative Science majors only.
 Design of a laboratory study to include a literature search into a forensic science topic, experimental plan, and final presentation, and a grant proposal.

 FIS-I 590 Seminar (1 cr.)
 Spring.
 Weekly seminars presented by FIS faculty, visiting faculty and FIS graduate students.
 Required for graduate students admitted into the M.S. in Forensic Science Program.